imoize/docker-alpine/README.md

 ## Supported Architectures

-We utilise the docker manifest for multi-platform awareness.
+Multi-platform available trough docker manifest.
 More information is available from docker [here](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list).

 Simply pulling using `latest` tag should retrieve the correct image for your arch.